Landing page forms

 With WPForms, you can easily change the text on your submit button in your form settings.

-That way, your visitor will know exactly what to expect when they click the button.
+That way, your visitors will know exactly what to expect when they click the button.

 Customizing the submit button text in WPForms